 Prepare the Map of OpenStreetMap#

-The OpenStreetMap file created in this step.
-It shows the German city Eichstätt opened in JOSM.
+The OpenStreetMap file is created in this step.
+The picture shows the German city Eichstätt opened in JOSM.

 The first step in this tutorial is to obtain a map the vehicles can drive in.
 If you do not want to perform this step, you can take Tutorials/OSMActivityGen/eichstaett.osm.
 It has been prepared with this tutorial.